Ahhhh, city living. There’s nothing like it in the world.

 *Works for babies up to 32 inches in height.
 Realistically, you’d use this car seat/stroller hybrid for about the first year of your newborn’s life, then switch to a convertible car seat and a new stroller.

 The Bugaboo Bee5 is a faaaabulous option for city dwellers (Brooklyn, ahem).
-You can even customize it so you get exactly what color fabrics, chassis, and wheels you want… or if that all sounds far too exhausting, you can get one with all those choices already made for you (phew!): blue fabrics with aluminum frame, yellow/grey fabrics with black frame, or all black.
+You can even customize it so you get exactly what color fabrics, chassis, and wheels you want…or if that all sounds far too exhausting, you can get one with all those choices already made for you (phew!).

 Put simply, the Bee5 is a lightweight, simple, modular stroller.
 Again, that means the seat pops off to face forward or rear.
 Additionally, the stroller can fold with the seat facing either direction, which is a huge plus.
 Unlike most other Bugaboo strollers, you don’t have to remove the seat to fold it, which wins huge points for me.